All Products

 We recommend that you use a public layer to use a non-built-in programming language.
 For more information, see Configure common layers in the Function Compute console.

 If you want to create a custom runtime by using a non-built-in language of the custom runtime, you must compress the interpreter or runtime of the language and your code file into a package and deploy the package in Function Compute so that your functions can run as expected.
 For example, if the runtime environment is Node.js 16, you must download the interpreter required for Node.js 16, compress the interpreter and your code file into a package, and then deploy the package in Function Compute.
-Perform the following operations:
+Perform the following steps:

 1. Download Node.js of a 64-bit Linux version to the code package directory.